-Indeed, more often than not, local communities have little political representation with only marginal links to key decision-makers.
-Drawing on the experiences made with shellfish cultivation in several places within the ICES scope, unresolved issues of ownership in terms of process, and which stakeholders are involved in the consent procedure and their relative influence appear to crucial.
+Drawing on the experiences made with shellfish cultivation in several places within the ICES scope, the role of different types of ownership, adequate involvement of all relevant stakeholders and their relative influence appear important factors in affecting the implementation and outcome of aquaculture.
+However, these aspects are difficult to measure due to a lack of adequate indicators and assessment frameworks.
 For instance, social dimensions of shellfish cultivation operations, e.g. emotional ownership of the sea/coastal area by the local residents/stakeholders and the social values that drive these ownerships are difficult to capture.
-However, precisely these stakeholders and their supporting values are not included in the decision-making process.
-Next it remains difficult to keep all stakeholders in agreement on the matter-the "contracting costs" (the cost, not necessarily in money, of getting a group of people to agree on an issue) that make it so difficult to enact major institutional change that affects aquaculture production.
-Especially in the light of the "industrialisation of the oceans" the balancing of interests of internationally acting aquaculture companies, and local effects of these, need to be addressed.
+Ownership of aquaculture includes physical ownership, such as of the materials and products of aquaculture, as well as intellectual and emotional ownership such as of processes and procedures, and also relates to who holds the risks and responsibilities of aquaculture operation.
+It ranges along different dimensions, such ownership by few versus many or by local versus global actors.
+Aquaculture may be in the form of small-scale, family owned operations or of industrial farms run by multinational corporations.
+Type of ownership has the potential to severely affect the impacts and outcomes of aquaculture.
+While a multitude of owners can make oversight and management of the sector difficult, ownership by local stakeholders potentially increases the role of local ecological knowledge and a concern for the environmental sustainability of aquaculture operation.
+However, precisely these stakeholders and their supporting values are frequently not included in the decision-making process.
+Next it remains difficult to keep all stakeholders in agreement on the matter-the "transaction costs" (the cost, not necessarily in money, of getting a group of people to agree on an issue) that make it so difficult to enact major institutional change that affects aquaculture production.
+Especially in the light of the "industrialisation of the oceans", it is necessary to balance the interests of internationally-acting aquaculture companies and the interests of those affected by the local effects of aquaculture operations.

-Site selection for aquaculture production sites tends to draw lines on maps and within communities by creating limited access permits and complex management structures.
-Issues of the access to, and ownership and distribution of the resources are cases where the appropriators of the marine and coastal resources are not being involved in decision-making.
+Site-selection for aquaculture production sites tends to draw lines on maps and within communities by creating limited access permits and complex management structures.
+Issues of the access to, and ownership and distribution of the resources are cases where the appropriators of the marine and coastal resources sometimes are not being involved in decision making.
 However, these constructions are contested and negotiated by coastal communities, whose actors developed their own diverse coastal spaces, according to their social practices, economic activities, and environmental perceptions, leading to a much more fragmented coast.
-This has serious implications, particular spatial distributions of access rights, as in the case of aquaculture production as a potential new stakeholder group in coastal and marine areas.
+This has serious implications, particular spatial distributions of access rights, as in the case of aquaculture producers arriving as a potential new stakeholder group in some coastal and marine areas.